 Bispham Beach

 Bispham sits just north of North Shore and feels noticeably calmer, especially outside peak summer weekends.
 It is a broad, flat beach backed by sea defences rather than amusements, giving it a more relaxed, local atmosphere.
+The promenade here is well suited to easy miles, and you can drop down to the beach when the tide allows for a proper stretch.

 - Best for: Calm walks away from crowds